 This methodology book outlines MSCI's index objectives and details the methodology employed to create and maintain the MSCI Global Investable Market Indexes.
-It provides an exhaustive description of the rules and guidelines followed by MSCI for construction and maintenance of the MSCI Global Investable Market Indexes.
-Any exceptions to these rules are reviewed and approved by the MSCI Equity Index Committee and are publically announced in advance of the implementation.

-Section 1 provides an introduction and background to the MSCI Global Investable Market Index family including the objectives and design of the indexes.
+Section 1 provides an introduction and background to the MSCI Global Investable Market Indexes including the objectives and design of the indexes.